walmartlabs/lacinia/docs/tutorial/database-1.rst

 You'll see Docker download the necessary Docker images the first time you execute this.

-The ``-d`` argument detaches the container from the terminal, otherwise PostgreSQL would write output to your terminal, and would shut down if you hit ``^C``.
+The ``-d`` argument detaches the container from the terminal, otherwise PostgreSQL would write output to your terminal, and would shut down if you hit :kbd:`Ctrl-C`.

 Later, you can shut down this detached container with ``docker compose down``.